AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Web security/Configure the Big Data Deep Learning Engine.md

 ## Scenarios

-The Big Data Deep Learning Engine is used to block web requests with weak attack characteristics rather than HTTP flood attacks.
+The Big Data Deep Learning Engine targets web requests with weak attack characteristics rather than HTTP flood attacks.
 If you have more precise requirements on web attack protection, we recommend that you enable the Big Data Deep Learning Engine.

 The RegEx Protection Engine uses strong regular expression rules.
 It provides optimal protection against requests with strong attack characteristics.
 The RegEx Protection Engine may fail to detect potential risks from requests with weak attack characteristics, such as cross-site scripting \(XSS\) attacks.
 It may also fail to detect these attacks even in strict mode.
 In this case, you can enable the Big Data Deep Learning Engine to identify and block requests with weak attack characteristics that cannot be detected based on strict rules of the RegEx Protection Engine.